ZachWashburn/MemoryTools/README.md

             -   (note pHeapEntry is of PROCESS_HEAP_ENTRY type, and refers to a specific heap)

       PatternScanCurrentProcessHeaps(pszPattern)
-            -   Scans All Heaps For The Current Process For a Patter
+            -   Scans All Heaps For The Current Process For a Pattern

 </pre>